Tino Martinez: St. Louis Cardinals (2002–2003)

-One of his most memorable moments during his tenure with the Cardinals came when he returned to Yankee Stadium during a series in 2003.
-An emotional Martinez was driven to tears when he went to bat, as he was given a standing ovation by the Yankee fans who appreciated the integral part he played during the team's last dynastic run.
-In the second game of the three game series, Martinez hit two home runs off former teammate Andy Pettitte, to a thunderous ovation from the crowd both times.
+When Martinez returned to Yankee Stadium during a series in 2003, he received a standing ovation by Yankee fans.
+In the second game of the three game series, Martinez hit two home runs off former teammate Andy Pettitte, receiving a substantial ovation from the crowd both times.
 The Yankee fans cheered him for a curtain call, a rare occurrence in honor of a visiting team's player.